Blake-C/wp-foundation-six/docs/5.1/phpcs/index.md

 - Within the Docker general-cli container
 	- Used on command line in docker
 - Project composer.json
-	- Used with npm run command within project on local machine
+	- Used with gulp commands within project on local machine